shunak/minigrep/README.md

 result
 > _Finished dev [unoptimized + debuginfo] target(s) in 0.00s_<br>
 > _Running `target/debug/minigrep into sample.txt`_<br>
-> and did his best to reach them by jumping as high as he could into the air.
+> and did his best to reach them by jumping as high as he could font color="OrangeRed">into</font> the air.

 like this, a line contains "into" found.